heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 $$x''_{t} = G \times \frac{M}{r^2}$$

-I can then just create a loop that first finds the next time step and then iterate on this new position I just calculated.
+In software, I can then create a loop that first finds the next time step and then iterate on this new position I just calculated.
 Euler integration isn't incredibly accurate, but it's more than sufficient for my task and it's simplicity makes it very convenient.
 Alternatives would be runge-kutta integration, ODE45, and even trapezoidal integration would be more accurate.

 This is all one dimensional though, and I want to plot everything in three dimensions.
 Fortunately the same math extends easily to vectors without major changes.
 The only addition is the following to Newton's Universal Law: